 Her photographs question the place of gender in a more subtle, often playful, way by challenging people’s expectations.
-The artist often talks about women’s rights and comments on their reality controlled by men.
+The artist frequently discusses women’s rights and makes comments about how men control their reality.

-In “What If” she challenges the norms of society by picturing men in a veil instead of women.
-This idea was immensely popular with females but attracted great criticism from men.
+In “What If”, she challenges the norms of society by picturing men in a veil instead of women.
+This idea was immensely popular with women but attracted great criticism from men.

-Women and girls in many countries as well in Yemen are treated as if they don’t exist, except to serve their husbands, in-laws, and children—treated as if they are nothing.
+Women and girls in many countries, as well as in Yemen, are treated as if they don’t exist, except to serve their husbands, in-laws, and children—treated as if they are nothing.
 The famous photo series Mother, Daughter, Doll gradually veils a woman, a girl, and her doll until they literally disappear.

 In her hijab series, she takes the viewer on a visual journey through the different nuances of what it means to be veiled.

 The images on the veil are symbolic of women and girls having no rights.
-Those are stories of girls and women being deprived of play, education, and childhood by being married off at such young age, raped.
+Those are stories of girls and women being deprived of play, education, and childhood by being married off at such a young age and raped.

 Women and girls should have the same opportunities as men and boys.
-Girls and women should be equally appreciated for being of the female gender—and be empowered, instead of being put down, because of it.
+Girls and women should be equally appreciated for being of the female gender—and be empowered instead of put down because of it.

 First paragraph via Thinking Humanity.